Certainty Blog

-- Risks that fall between the silos and go unnoticed until they become problems
+• Risks that fall between organizational silos and go undetected until they produce incidents, citations, or financial losses

 What are Key Risk Indicators (KRIs) and how do they differ from Key Performance Indicators (KPIs)?